 Yet…Orchids don’t live in soil.

 According to Lawrence Belser and his study called “Population ecology of nitrifying bacteria”, published in New Zealand, “Nitrifying bacteria are present in distinct taxonomical groups and are found in highest numbers where considerable amounts of ammonia are present (areas with extensive protein decomposition, and sewage treatment plants).
 Nitrifying bacteria thrive in lakes and rivers streams with high inputs and outputs of sewage and wastewater and freshwater because of the high ammonia content.”
-(SourceOpens in a new tab.)
+(Source)

 These same bacteria are not present on the tree bark and do not interact the same way with epiphytic orchids as they would terrestrial orchids.
 I won’t go into plant bacteria, but I found the article cited below extremely eye-opening.
 I had to read it a couple of times to grasp it—it’s not your relaxing read before bed type article.

 To summarize: the bacteria necessary to change the coffee grounds into something the orchid can absorb just aren’t present in orchid bark (or at least not in enough quantity to make any difference).
 In the ground soil, this is a different matter.
-(SourceOpens in a new tab.)
+(Source)

 This is the main principle of why coffee beans (either fresh seeds or ground and brewed) will not affect your orchid.
 The orchid roots just can’t absorb the coffee in the form that it is in and need bacteria—earthworms also work—to help them.
 Once that coffee is digested and expelled into ammonia and nitrate, then the orchid can absorb the nitrogen, potassium, calcium, and all the other minerals that coffee contains.